 In a similar way you might want to exclude the most recent buyers if you are retargeting other existing customers.

 Always have a few different variations of headlines and ad texts to A/B test which works the best.
 And don’t forget to do both story- and normal feed ads.

 However, don’t just copy the feed ad as a story ad.
 First of all the formats are different (square versus a vertical).
 Second the people are also using the formats differently by either scrolling down the feed or swiping between stories.
 So the same ads in both placements doesn’t necessarily work.

 People are not ready to buy immediately, even when getting product recommendations from the people they trust.
 Retargeting the individuals who saw your Influencer Marketing campaign helps to catch the people who need more time before a purchase.

 You shouldn’t see influencer marketing as a one-off campaign where influencers just post a couple of times and that’s it.
 The content can easily be reused further across your marketing mix.

-Provide us the information below to receive a case study detailing how A German cosmetics brand generated 800% ROI when they extended their influencer marketing campaign with retargeting ads.
+By downloading the case study you’ll learn how Ebay achieved a 205% ROI when they extended their micro-influencer marketing campaign with retargeting ads.